ClaudiWolf2056/WiiUCamera/README.md

 Upon completion, you will get a WiiUCamera.wuhb file ready to use.

-📝 Changelog (v1.6.8)
+📝 Changelog (v1.8.2)
-- NEW: Added native audio+video synchronization for recording!
+- NEW: Use the 3D model export system from a device to Wii U with caution.
-- FIX: Upgraded the gallery to support video playback with audio demuxing via SDL_mixer.
+- NEW: You can now share videos and 3D figures (.avi and .obj)
-- DEV FIX: Added proper hardware freeing (MICUninit) upon exiting recorder.
+- DEV FIX: Internal improvements

 🤝 Credits and Acknowledgements
 Main Developer: ClaudiWolf2056